samuallin/ReadMe-Testing/README.md

 ## License

-This project is licensed under the Apache License 2.0
+This project is licensed under the Apache License 2.0, see the [LICENSE.md](LICENSE.md)

 ## Acknowledgments

 * Hat tip to anyone whose code was used
 * Inspiration
-* etc
+* ...